FelixSchoen/ParlorPlace/backend/guide/DEPLOY.md

 The following guide documents the process of deploying *ParlorPlace* to a local server.
 It is written with *CentOS 8* in mind, commands may change depending on the distribution.

+## Deployment

+For the Angular frontend simply run `ng build`.
+For the Spring backend run `mvn install`.

+Copy the generated files onto the CentOS server.

 ## Setup

 ### Java